-The Stavanger Oilers are an ice hockey club from Stavanger, Norway and play in the GET-ligaen, the top division of Norwegian hockey.
+The Stavanger Oilers are an ice hockey club from Stavanger, Norway and play in the Fjordkraftligaen, the top division of Norwegian hockey.

-Their home rink is the DNB-Arena, which holds approximately 4300 people.
+Their home rink is the DNB Arena, which holds approximately 4,500 people.
 The Oilers were officially established in 2000 as a corporate entity.
 With the support of Finnish businessman Hartti Kristola, the club quickly developed into a very professionally-run club that has attracted many successful international hockey players to date.

-The Oilers have won the Norwegian championship seven times, including six in a row from 2012 to 2017.
+The Oilers have won the Norwegian championship nine times, including six in a row between 2011 and 2017.

-The Norweigan club won the GET-Ligaen championship last season to qualify for their fifth CHL season!
+The Stavanger Oilers won the Norwegian championship in the 2022/23 season to qualify for their seventh CHL season.

 - Founded in 2000

 - Won 6 straight Norwegian titles between 2011 and 2017

 - Won the IIHF Continental Cup in 2013/14

 - Reached CHL Round of 32 in 2015/16

 |2015/16||Round of 32|